AakLak/aaklak-blog/content/post/how-to-custom-domain-netlify.md

 ---
-title: "How to Set a Custom Domain Name on Netlify in ~~3~~ 2 Steps"
+title: "How to Set a Custom Domain Name on Netlify in just 2 Steps"
 date: 2017-12-14T03:42:50-08:00
 draft: false
 ---